blivic/woocommerce-shareable-checkout-urls/README.md

 Here's a list of upcoming enhancements and features planned for future releases:

 - Ensure the compatibility with dynamic endpoint slug (If/when the option gets into WooCommerce core)
-- Add localization and translation support
+- Add support for non-numeric product identifiers in shareable checkout URLs

 ---